avito-tech/Paparazzo/README.md

 * `onFinish` and `onCancel` is called when user taps Continue and Close respectively.

 ### <a name="memory-constraints" />Memory constraints when cropping
 When cropping photo on devices with low RAM capacity your application can crash due to memory warning.
 It happens because in order to perform actual cropping we need to put a bitmap of the original photo in memory.
-To descrease a chance of crashing on older devices (such as iPhone 4 or 4s) we can scale the source photo beforehand so that it takes up less space in memory. _cropCanvasSize_ is used for that.
+To decrease a chance of crashing on older devices (such as iPhone 4 or 4s) we can scale the source photo beforehand so that it takes up less space in memory. _cropCanvasSize_ is used for that.
 It specifies the size of the photo we should be targeting when scaling.

 ## <a name="present-gallery" />Presenting photo library
 Initialize module assembly using `Paparazzo.AssemblyFactory` (or `Paparazzo.MarshrouteAssemblyFactory` if you use [Marshroute](https://github.com/avito-tech/Marshroute)):